 Mr. Lightstone: Thank you, Mr. Speaker.
-Unfortunately the preambles to my questions today were far too long and therefore, I would like to seek unanimous consent to extend question period an additional 30 minutes.
+Unfortunately my preambles to my questions today were far too long, therefore I would like to seek unanimous consent to extend question period an additional 30 minutes.
 Thank you, Mr. Speaker.

 Speaker: The member is seeking unanimous consent to extend question period.
 Are there any nays?
 There is a nay.